pingidentity/terraform-provider-pingfederate/docs/resources/idp_sp_connection.md

 Required:

 - `account_status_algorithm` (String) The account status algorithm name.
-ACCOUNT_STATUS_ALGORITHM_AD -  Algorithm name for Active Directory, which uses a bitmap for each user entry.
-ACCOUNT_STATUS_ALGORITHM_FLAG - Algorithm name for Oracle Directory Server and other LDAP directories that use a separate attribute to store the user's status.
+Options are `ACCOUNT_STATUS_ALGORITHM_AD`, `ACCOUNT_STATUS_ALGORITHM_FLAG`. `ACCOUNT_STATUS_ALGORITHM_AD` -  Algorithm name for Active Directory, which uses a bitmap for each user entry. `ACCOUNT_STATUS_ALGORITHM_FLAG` - Algorithm name for Oracle Directory Server and other LDAP directories that use a separate attribute to store the user's status.
 When this option is selected, the Flag Comparison Value and Flag Comparison Status fields should be used.
 - `account_status_attribute_name` (String) The account status attribute name.

 Optional: